Oz Gives Little Weight

 I think Oz's yummy snack idea makes sense only for people who have a normal relationship with food (ie; eat when you're hungry, stop when you're not -- although those people probably don't need a pre-dinner snack).
 I doubt that most overweight people fit into that category.

-The same problem applies to his special "booty-busting brownies," which somehow keep you "burning fat" if you just eat two every day -- that sounds so yummy and easy!
+somehow keep you "burning fat" if you just eat two every day -- that

 Those who talk about weight loss and chocolate in the same sentence just want to be loved, as far as I'm concerned.
 People who have a disordered relationship with food are very unlikely to be comfortable eating the recommended 1.6 ounces of plain dark chocolate that WebMd regards as "good for you" -- in the same way that they can't "eat just one" potato chip.